Skip to main content

 mkdir -p Editor

-In JitAi, editors themselves are also elements, with their own e.json definition files.
+In JitAi, editors are also elements with their own e.json definition files.

 components/CounterType/Editor/e.json